roberthoward/manager-README/README.md

 # Understanding My Role

-[The engineering method is] the strategy for causing the best change in a poorly understood or uncertain situation within the available resources.
+[The engineering method is] the strategy for causing the best change in a poorly understood or uncertain situation within the available resources and those resources dependent to deliver QCD (Quality, Cost, and Delivery Speed).

-Quality, Cost, Delivery.
 How can we have it all, you ask?
 The Answer: Setting our north star principles on "Quality" first.

-While there are a number of things I will be responsible for, there are 2 things that take higher priority than everything else.
+While quality is first, there are a number of things I will be responsible for and 2 things that take higher priority than everything else.

 The first is empowering the engineers I manage (as well as influencing the engineers I don't manage) to make the biggest impact possible for Thomson Reuters while reaching their professional development goals.